KhronosGroup/Vulkan-Loader/BUILD.md

 This command installs files to:

 - `/usr/local/include/vulkan`:  Vulkan include files
-- `/usr/local/lib`:  Vulkan loader and layers shared objects
+- `/usr/local/lib`:  Vulkan loader library and package config files
-- `/usr/local/bin`:  vulkaninfo application
-- `/usr/local/etc/vulkan/explicit_layer.d`:  Layer JSON files

 You may need to run `ldconfig` in order to refresh the system loader search cache on some Linux systems.